SkinnyPigeon/java_cards/game/Readme.md

 Features I would like to add:

   Some kind of interface.
 Absolute top of my list.
-It would make playing a bit easier than playing one of those Hugo games from the late 80's.
+It would make playing a bit easier than playing one of those Hugo games from the late 80's and also enable people to keep their cards hidden.

   Bundling of moves to make things a lot smoother and dryer.